Just For Kids

 Both the Island in the Sky and the Needles districts have several short trails great for children.
 At the Island, kids enjoy peeking through Mesa Arch and climbing the back of the whale at Whale Rock.
 In the Needles, the Cave Spring Trail, featuring a cowboy camp and prehistoric pictographs, is always a hit.
 Pothole Point is another popular hike, especially if the potholes are full of water and the creatures that live in these small ecosystems.
 Be attentive when hiking with kids in Canyonlands, as there are unfenced overlooks throughout the park.

-Both the Island in the Sky and Needles districts offer a unique tool for kids eager to explore and learn about the area: Discovery Packs.
-These packs contain many useful items, including binoculars, a hand lens, a naturalist guide and a notebook.
+Both the Island in the Sky and Needles districts offer an engaging toolkit for kids eager to explore and learn about the area.
+These backpacks contain many useful items, including binoculars, a hand lens, a naturalist guide and a notebook.
 Before you set out for the day, stop by the visitor center and check one out (deposit required).

 Junior Ranger Program